nailuJ-dev/GameOn-project/README.md

 # GameOn Project
-Third project of the Openclassroom web developer course.
 The main goal is to create a landing page which integrate a register form.
 It's realized with HTML, CSS and JavaScript.

 ## Goals